Home Car Shopping Best Ford Explorer Years to Buy Used

 Best Ford Explorer Model Years

 We recommend buying a used Ford Explorer beginning with the fourth generation, or model years of 2006 to 2010.
 In particular, we’d single out the 2009 and 2010 editions as among the more reliable earlier model years.
-Generally, the fifth generation (2011-2019) is not only more welcoming than previous editions but usually more reliable, too.
+Additionally, the fifth generation in general, with models from 2011-2019, is not only more welcoming than previous editions but usually more reliable, too.
 Within the current generation, we’d single out the 2023 Explorer for our list of recommended model years.
 We would steer clear of model years before the third generation.
 Prior to 2003, reliability and owner satisfaction scores were mediocre at best, with recalls often numbering in the teens for the early model years.
 The recall volume dropped significantly, beginning with the 2003 model.

 Which Ford Explorer Is Right for You?